 It’s sooo expensive though!
 I’ll be honest: I don’t really get why people don’t make a lentil burger or blend some cashews into ‘cream cheese’?
 It’s SO good!
 In any case, I do think they can be healthy.
 Right!
 So what about raw veganism?
 Well, It’s more about HOW you cook things Steaming, baking or slow cooking are all really gentle ways of cooking something.
 No frying!

 and I would honestly suggest that you give up oils and sugar.
 Fruit is great in the mornings.
 Another thing to keep in mind is that nuts and seeds are practically indigestible for most people- don’t overeat them!
 But do Make sure you get enough protein.
+Beans (or roasted nuts)are usually your best option.
 Have a bit of cream if you are not a strict vegan.
 Yes… Vitamin A, E, D and K are important.
 (Fat soluble vitamins)

 One thing you’ll have to learn is that you need to eat more food to feel full.
 A banana alone is not a meal.
 But it’s up to you.
 This is just my personal experience.
 I think being a vegan is actually fairly viable, as long as you supplement with some cream or eggs.